The Best Ergonomic Mice for Small Hands

 Best Trackball for Small Hands

 Trackball mice eliminate wrist movement entirely, and ELECOM is one of the few brands that manufacture them in specific sizes.
 The EX-G Small is explicitly molded for petite hands, measuring just 3.5 inches long.
 The thumb-operated trackball rests exactly where a shorter thumb naturally falls, preventing the awkward overextension required by larger Kensington or Logitech trackballs.
-It utilizes a high-performance gaming sensor for precise cursor tracking and includes six programmable buttons.
+It uses a high-performance gaming sensor for precise cursor tracking and includes six programmable buttons.
 The Omron switches deliver crisp, reliable clicks, while the textured thumb area ensures a secure grip during long editing sessions.

 Trackballs require a significant adjustment period if you are accustomed to moving a traditional mouse.
 The EX-G Small also requires periodic cleaning of the ball bearings to maintain smooth tracking.
 Despite these quirks, the static nature of the mouse completely halts repetitive wrist sweeping.
 For users with small hands dealing with shoulder or wrist fatigue, this targeted thumb-control design is highly effective.